The Beautiful Palace East of the Sun and North of the Earth: Sweden

 In another tale collected by G. A. Åberg from Strömfors with the dialectal title Vatngårsslot (Swedish: "Vattengårdsslottet").
 In this tale, a father orders his three sons to keep watch on their fields.
 The elder two fail, but the youngest, despite the bad weather, discovers the coming of three bird-maidens that come to dance in the fields.
 The girls take off the flying garments, which the youth steals.
 After they dance, the girls beg for them back, and he returns to two of them.
 He chooses the third girl as his wife and she consents to be with him.
 They marry, but a local emperor covets the girl and orders the man to fulfill three tasks: to fell down a whole forest, then put it back, and steal the keys from an enchanted castle.
 The youth is pursued by the animals in the forest and falls off the horse, but his mount takes the keys with him.
 Seizing the opportunity, the emperor takes the bird-maiden to church, but she wears the flying garments, becomes a raven and flies back to her home, at Vattengårdsslottet.
 Her human husband returns home and discovers that his wife flew away, and goes after her.
 He passes by a cemetery, where two corpses are quarreling over a pair of magical boots that allows its wearer to take a large step, then another cemetery where another duo of dead men are fighting over a magical saber, and another person with an invisibility hat.
 He steals the items and reaches the hut of a long-nosed old woman who rules over the mammals.
 She summons the mammals, but none have any idea on how to get to Vattengårdsslottet.
-At any rate, the old woman ferries the youth across the sea and demands as payment his right had.
+At any rate, the old woman ferries the youth across the sea and demands as payment his right hand.
 He cuts off her head with the saber.
 He then reaches the hut of the old woman that rules over the birds of the air.
 Once again, the birds do not know anything, but the old woman ferries across the sea and is met with the same fate.
 Finally, he reaches a third hut of an old woman that rules over the animals of the sea.
 A whale comes late and tells the youth it came from there.
 The whale offers to take him there, but the old woman tries to get his body parts as payment, and she is also killed.
 After the whale takes the youth there, he uses the invisibility hat to infiltrate his wife's castle and drops her ring in a water jug.